 Think of the last brainstorming meeting you attended.
 It may have gone something like this: Everyone gathers in a room with a whiteboard.
 You get a brief description of the task at hand, and then everyone stares at each other and the blank board until someone comes up with an idea.
 Then, other people latch on, and the loudest person in the room usually wins.
 If you’re quiet or introverted, you might barely contribute.

-You leave the meeting thinking, “There’s got to be a better way!”
+You leave the meeting thinking, “There has to be a better way!”

 Good news!
 There are actually seven better ways, along with some must-do actions, to have a better brainstorm.